Damian Green: Police Minister

-As Police Minister in the Coalition Government, Green called for increased partnerships between the police and the private sector.
-His sacking in the 2014 cabinet reshuffle was met with some surprise as he was considered to be highly regarded by colleagues.
+As Police Minister in the coalition government, Green called for increased partnerships between the police and the private sector.

 Theresa May ministry

 Green was appointed as Secretary of State for Work and Pensions by Theresa May in July 2016.

-He was appointed as First Secretary of State on 11 June 2017, as part of the cabinet reshuffle following the 2017 general election, effectively making him May's deputy.
+He was appointed as First Secretary of State on 11 June 2017 following the 2017 general election, effectively making him May's deputy.
 He was also promoted to Minister for the Cabinet Office.

-Deselection

-On 19 February 2023, Damian Green announced on Twitter that he was unable to secure the nomination to be the Conservative candidate in the next general election.
-He had been effectively deselected after failing to be selected as prospective parliamentary candidate for the new Weald of Kent constituency.

-Parliamentary voting record

-According to parliamentary monitoring website, TheyWorkForYou, Green has voted the same way as other Conservative MPs on the vast majority of issues.
-As of May 2021, his voting record shows the following trends: